soundpress/RulesOfNYC/docs/c30/index.rst

 Inquiry.
 "Inquiry," when used in connection with criminal history, refers to any oral or written question asked for the purpose of obtaining a person's criminal history, including without limitation, questions in a job interview about an applicant's criminal history, and any search for a person's criminal history, including through the services of a third party, such as a consumer reporting agency.

+Intersex.
+“Intersex” is a term used to refer to a person whose sex characteristics (chromosomes, hormones, gonads, genitalia, etc.) do not conform with a binary construction of sex as either male or female.

 Licensing agency.
 "Licensing agency" refers to any agency or employee thereof that is authorized to issue any certificate, license, registration, permit or grant of permission required by the law of this state, its political subdivisions or instrumentalities as a condition for the lawful practice of any occupation, employment, trade, vocation, business or profession.

 Members.
 "Members" means individuals belonging to any class of membership offered by the institution, club, or place of accommodation including, but not limited to, full membership, resident membership, nonresident membership, temporary membership, family membership, honorary membership, associate membership, membership limited to use of dining or athletic facilities, and membership of members' minor children or spouses or domestic partners.

 National security information.
 “National security information” means any knowledge relating to the national defense or foreign relations of the United States, regardless of its physical form or characteristics, that is owned by, produced by or for, or is under the control of the United States government and is defined as such by the United States government and its agencies and departments.

+Non-binary.
+“Non-binary” is a term used to describe a person whose gender identity is not exclusively male or female.
+For example, some people have a gender identity that blends elements of being a man or a woman or a gender identity that is neither male nor female.

 Non-conviction.
 "Non-conviction" means any arrest or criminal accusation, not currently pending, that was concluded in one of the following ways: